codebuds33/deno-image/docs/1.6.0/README.md

-# 1.4.0
+# 1.6.0

-Add liveliness and readiness probes
+Add 404 response for routes that do not exist